MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 <code>n_freq = 400</code>
 </p></details></task>

 When computing the oscillations we want to make sure that we have a high resolution in the spatial grid where large variations in the displacement perturbation $\xi$ are occurring.
-We do so by adding three additional parameters to [&grid](https://gyre.readthedocs.io/en/stable/ref-guide/input-files/grid-params.html) which are described in detail in [Spatial Grids](https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids/spatial-grids.html#spatial-grids) section on the <code>GYRE</code> documentation website.<br>
+We do so by adding three additional parameters to <a href="https://gyre.readthedocs.io/en/stable/ref-guide/input-files/grid-params.html" target="_blank"> &grid</a> which are described in detail in <a href="https://gyre.readthedocs.io/en/stable/user-guide/understanding-grids/spatial-grids.html#spatial-grids" target="_blank"> Spatial Grids</a> section on the <code>GYRE</code> documentation website.<br>

 <task><details>
 <summary>Task 8</summary><p>